 2007-2008 Student Exchange, Ecole Supérieure des Arts Appliqué, Paris, France

-2017 - MFA Exhibition: Large-scale site specific installation ‘Distance’ in the courtyard of San Francisco Mint building, CA.
+2017 - MFA Exhibition: Large-scale site specific installation ‘Distance’, San Francisco Mint building, CA.

-2017 - Encounters at the End of the World: Selected to create a site-specific installation and art bar for the annual SFAI Gala, The Original Disruptors.
+2017 - Encounters at the End of the World: Site-specific installation and art bar, SFAI Gala, The Original Disruptors.

-2017 - Not Without My Sketches: Curated an exhibition for the Diego CoLabs 2016 that included 11 collaborating artists showcasing in-process projects.
-Organised a panel discussion on the theme of Social Practice.
+2017 - Not Without My Sketches: Curatorial exhibition for the Diego CoLabs 2016 that included 11 collaborating artists showcasing in-process projects.
+Panel discussion on the theme of Social Practice.

-2016 - Roommates: Installation ‘Distance’ at the Diego Gallery, San Francisco CA.
+2016 - Roommates: Installation ‘Distance’, Diego Gallery, San Francisco CA.

 2016 - Audible Landscapes of Mehrauli: Intensive public education workshop on creative place-making concluding in a community led public installation in collaboration with the Mehrauli Collective, Greha and 3x3 Design.